datacarpentry/genomics-workshop/index.md

 </table>
 ---->

-### Genomics workshop with R
+### Genomics Workshop with R

-This version includes an introduction to R and analysis of metadata, an introduction to the command line, and bioinformatics analysis at the command line
+This 2-day version includes an introduction to R and analysis of metadata, an introduction to the command line, and bioinformatics analysis at the command line

 > ## Topics